-Recent and exhaustive review papers have nicely summarized the multiple modelling and statistical approaches and framings that have been used in the field of extreme event attribution (Stott et al., 2016; Shepherd 2016; Otto 2017; Naveau et al., 2020).
-A first type of approach, (from now on the risk-based approach) is focusing on estimating and comparing the

-- 35 frequency of occurrence of extreme events under two stationary worlds, the factual one (with the effect of human influence on climate) and the counterfactual one (with no human influence on climate).
+Recent and exhaustive review papers have nicely summarized the multiple modeling and statistical approaches and framings that have been used in the field of extreme event attribution (Stott et al., 2016; Shepherd, 2016; Otto, 2017; Naveau et al., 2020).
+A first type of approach (from now on the risk-based approach) focuses on estimating and comparing the frequency of occurrence of extreme events under two stationary worlds, the factual one (with the effect of human influence on climate) and the counterfactual one (with no human influence on climate).
 A second type of approach (thereafter the process-based approach) puts more emphasis on the identification of the physical drivers of extreme events.
-Within this second approach, the main objective is to quantify the influence of the key causal factors of the extreme event under scrutiny rather than estimating changes in the likelihood of the event due to human influence (see Wehrli et al., 2019 for a perfect - 40 example of the process-based approach).
+Within this second approach, the main objective is to quantify the influence of the key causal factors of the extreme event under scrutiny rather than estimating changes in the likelihood of the event due to human influence (see Wehrli et al., 2019, for a perfect example of the process-based approach).
 Both risk- and process-based approaches can often be combined in some ways to improve the understanding and robustness of extreme event attribution results (Otto et al., 2012).
-Note that the process-based approach can also be viewed as a sub-category of the storyline approach that focuses on the key drivers and physically plausible unpacking of past events (Shepherd et al., 2018). - 45 Within the process-based approach, the quantification of the driver's influence often relies upon model sensitivity experiments to disentangle the impact of each causal factor.
-Different modelling frameworks can be used (Schär and Kröner, 2017; Wehrli et al., 2019): the first one is based on "all-but-one" experiments where the influence of one specific factor is removed from the control simulation setup (here control simulation means a simulation including the influence of all factors).
-The second one, based on "only-one" experiments, goes in the other direction by accounting for the influence of a

-50 specific causal factor in a control simulation (with all other factor's influence removed).
+Note that the process-based approach can also be viewed as a sub-category of the storyline approach that focuses on the key drivers and physically plausible unpacking of past events (Shepherd et al., 2018).

+Within the process-based approach, the quantification of the driver's influence often relies upon model sensitivity experiments to disentangle the impact of each causal factor.
+Different modeling frameworks can be used (Schär and Kröner, 2017; Wehrli et al., 2019): the first one is based on "all-but-one" experiments where the influence of one specific factor is removed from the control simulation setup (here control simulation means a simulation including the influence of all factors).
+The second one, based on "only-one" experiments, goes in the other direction by accounting for the influence of a specific causal factor in a control simulation (with all other factors' influence removed).
-A subset of the process-based approach uses the fact that the vast majority of extreme events (in particular at mid-to-high latitudes) are associated with specific (but not necessarily extreme) atmospheric circulation patterns.
-Conditioning the observed temperature or precipitation extreme variations on the appropriate circulation pattern naturally leads to decompose

-55 the extreme event characteristics (such as amplitude and persistence) into dynamic and thermodynamic components.
+A subset of the process-based approach uses the fact that the vast majority of extreme events (in particular at midlatitudes to high latitudes) are associated with specific (but not necessarily extreme) atmospheric circulation patterns.
+Conditioning the observed temperature or precipitation extreme variations on the appropriate circulation pattern naturally leads to decomposition of the extreme event characteristics (such as amplitude and persistence) into dynamic and thermodynamic components.
 As the two components have very different signal-to-noise ratios related to the response to anthropogenic forcing, extreme event attribution results can be notably strengthened by focusing separately on the two aspects (Shepherd, 2016; Vautard et al., 2016).

-The above decomposition can easily be performed based on atmospheric circulation nudging experiments for different mean atmospheric circulation nudged to reanalysis (using grid-point nudging).
-Based on nudged regional model experiments, Meredith et al. (2015) have shown that Black Sea SST recent warming has been a key contributor and amplifier in the
+The above decomposition can easily be performed based on atmospheric circulation nudging experiments for different mean climate states corresponding to contrasted values of the thermodynamic drivers (either external forcings or internal variability factors).
+For instance, Wehrli et al. (2019) quantify the influence of sea surface temperatures (SSTs) and soil moisture to five recent heat waves in both subtropical and extratropical regions using global atmospheric simulations with atmospheric circulation nudged to reanalysis (using grid-point nudging).
+Based on nudged regional model experiments, Meredith et al. (2015) have shown that recent Black Sea sea surface temperature (SST) warming has been a key contributor and amplifier in the magnitude of the Krymsk July 2012 precipitation extreme.
+Another recent example about heat wave attribution is the application of a methodology based on spectral nudging of the free atmosphere within a global model and applied to both factual and counterfactual worlds (van Garderen et al., 2021).